shasankp000/Lexis/README.md

 # About

-A GPU-accelerated linguistic text compressor using hierarchical NLP and symbolic encoding made using python.
+A GPU-accelerated linguistic text compressor (currently for the English Language only, will expand to other languages later) using hierarchical NLP and symbolic encoding made using python.

 Primarily created as a research interest for https://github.com/openai/parameter-golf.